 Other talks at Europython, DjangoCon and Google Europe User Group.

 Over the years I have produced a few research papers and consultancy reports.

-University of the West of England, 1997 - P.G.C.E. in Higher Ed teaching
+University of the West of England - P.G.C.E. in Higher Ed teaching

 Although I have a diverse educational background, it does have a common thread.
 Personally, both in terms of hobbies and work, I get my greatest rewards from creating things.
-I still pursue my interests in fine art by attending life drawing classes - cooking and wine making are also hobbies.
-At work, my greatest rewards are from creating software and systems.
+I still pursue my interests in fine art drawing, painting and pottery - cooking and wine making are also hobbies.